charliezye/charlie-vault/Work/Job Search/B&D Job.md

 ###### What does this entail?
 - Is the company Blue Yonder or Yonder Agency?
 	- 6 employees on LinkedIn

-**Is this built on Blue Yonder's Luminate Platform or completely custom built?**
-- Saw it is a proprietary solution
+-
-- Also saw on rebranding press release that it is labeled as cloud-based, on-premises, or hybrid-cloud platform
+- Saw on rebranding press release that it is labeled as cloud-based, on-premises, or hybrid-cloud platform
 	- Are there already some cloud capabilities?

 **Currently sell/install this software with 4-5 hours**